dtcenter/MET/met/docs/Users_Guide/ensemble-stat.rst

 10. The **-log** file outputs log messages to the specified file.

 11. The **-v level** option indicates the desired level of verbosity.
-The value of “level” will override the default setting of 2.
+The value of "level" will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity will increase the amount of logging.

 12. The **-compress level** option indicates the desired level of compression (deflate level) for NetCDF variables.
 The valid level is between 0 and 9.
-The value of “level” will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
+The value of "level" will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
 Setting the compression level to 0 will make no compression for the NetCDF output.
 Lower number is for fast compression and higher number is for better compression.

 An example of the ensemble_stat calling sequence is shown below: